 1 weekly house meeting

-2 weekly drug compliance testing, as well as random tests and breathalizing
+2 weekly AOD compliance testing, as well as random tests and breathalyzing

-If a woman is not working, she will need to volunteer (according to her abilities), be attending school, participating in a program, or an agreed upon productive activity.
+If a woman is unable to work, she will need to volunteer (according to her abilities), be attending school, participate in a program, or do an agreed-upon productive activity.
 This is to encourage women to be active and productive in their recovery.

-Each recovery agreement will be tailored to the individual woman’s needs.
+Each recovery plan will be tailored to the individual woman’s needs.

 House standards are to ensure the safety and cohesive behaviors of everyone in the house.

 We provide women with peer-to-peer support to assist in areas such as education, the guidance of personal finances, resume writing, job search, and physical and mental health options.